Morrison v. Olson: Justice Scalia's dissent

-Opinion

 Justice Scalia, the lone dissenter, said that the law should be struck down because (1) criminal prosecution is an exercise of "purely executive power" and (2) the law deprived the president of "exclusive control" of that power.

 In his opinion, Scalia predicted how the law might be abused in practice, writing, "I fear the Court has permanently encumbered the Republic with an institution that will do it great harm."
-His discussion of the separation of powers affected by Morrison v.
-Olson is famous for its rhetorical comparison to other Supreme Court cases on separation of powers:

-Scalia's dissent in Morrison vs. Olson is frequently cited as one of his most memorable and rhetorically powerful opinions, and it is considered by many to be at the top of the list.
-Over time Scalia's lone dissent has become far more widely accepted as the correct view and likely helped lead to the 1999 Congressional vote to scuttle the independent counsel statute.
+Scalia's dissent in Morrison is frequently cited as one of his most memorable and rhetorically powerful opinions, and it is considered by many to be at the top of the list.

-Agreement with the dissent from politicians and commentators
+Reactions

 Conservatives like Senator Bob Dole shared similar concerns when Lawrence Walsh announced the re-indictment of former defense secretary Caspar Weinberger on charges related to the Iran–Contra affair four days before the 1992 U.S. presidential election.
 Critics also sensed partisan politics when Walsh's office leaked a note suggesting President Bush Sr. had lied about his connections to the affair.

 Concerns were also raised, in line with Scalia's dissent, when independent counsel Kenneth Starr spent $40 million and more than four years investigating President Clinton's land deals and extramarital affairs.
-Many believed the investigation was partisan.
+Writing in the New York Times while Starr's work was ongoing, legal journalist Linda Greenhouse reported that Scalia's dissent, formerly disregarded by liberals, was instead being "cited and passed around in liberal circles like samizdat."